Stephen Soame: Projects

 Soame's epitaph shows that he was responsible for building the mansion house at Little Thurlow which became his residence there, and in which he died.
 It was burnt down in 1809, but drawings exist which show a very substantial late Elizabethan or early Jacobean mansion of three main storeys, with a frontage to full height of 11 bays, of which the third, sixth (with main entrance) and ninth projected forward.
 The rooflines were concealed behind a parapet with pinnacles or small turrets at the quoins and in the midst of the recessed bays, and with small lights to fenestrate the attic spaces.
 A thumbnail elevation is also shown in a survey by John Coulter of 1735, when extensive formal gardens were laid out.
 His City of London home was on the west side of Soper Lane, adjacent to that of Sir Roger Martyn.

 Soame made considerable charitable donations.
 He restored and reglazed the great north window of St Paul's Cathedral, and also (at the cost of £500) restored the ceiling of Grocers' Hall.
 He made several provisions in his will for regular distributions of food to the poor, and to prisoners in London.
-He built a free school at Little Thurlow with maintenance for a master and usher, for the benefit of children to be taught English and Latin reading and cipher in preparation for admission to the universities: if the numbers and ages of the students warranted, he also made provision for part of the church of Little Thurlow to be used as an additional schoolroom, a responsibility which he entrusted to his widow in his will.
+He built a free school at Little Thurlow with maintenance for a master and usher, for the benefit of children to be taught English and Latin reading and cipher in preparation for admission to the universities: Should the numbers and ages of the students warranted, he also made provision for part of the church of Little Thurlow to be used as an additional schoolroom, a responsibility which he entrusted to his widow in his will.
 (His brother Robert had similarly made over the chancel of Girton church, of which he was rector, as a schoolroom.)
 He also erected almshouses for eight or nine poor single men and women aged over 64, with small pensions for their maintenance.